LeonelSantiago/Etutor/README.md

 Here will be worked all the web based features of the product.

 ## Requeriments
-- Recommended Visual Studio 2017 / Prefered text editor
+- Recommended Visual Studio 2017 or Higher / Prefered text editor
 - .NET Core SDK 2.2.2 and 2.2.1 installed
+- SQL Server Management 2017 or Higher
-- SQL Server
+- SQL Server Local DB instance

 ## Getting Started